sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 ![Forecastle][forecastle-eks-screenshot]

-### OpenSearch Dashboards

-[OpenSearch Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards) is an open-source analytics and visualization platform for OpenSearch.
-OpenSearch Dashboards lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
-You can use it to search, view, and interact with data stored in OpenSearch indices.

-Navigate to <http://opensearch-dashboards.fury.info> or click the OpenSearch Dashboards icon from Forecastle.

-#### Read the logs

-The Fury Logging module already collects data from the following indices:

-- `kubernetes-*`
-- `systemd-*`
-- `ingress-controller-*`
-- `events-*`

-Click on `Discover` to see the main dashboard.
-On the top left corner select one of the indices to explore the logs.

-![Opensearch-Dashboards][opensearch-dashboards-screenshot]

 ### Grafana

 [Grafana](https://github.com/grafana/grafana) is an open-source platform for monitoring and observability.
 Grafana allows you to query, visualize, alert on and understand your metrics.